stefanofornari/vfs2nio/README.md

 simple:
 - original code can be found on the original licence in the mentioned repository
 - my contributions in this repository are released under EUPL
-- the whole package is released under EUPL (you can go get th original package if you prefer an Apache Lincense distribution)
+- the whole package is released under EUPL (you can go get the original package if you prefer an Apache Lincense distribution)

 # vfs2nio